top of page

 A bit about myself

-Personally, I consider myself to be a kind of artist.
-I appreciate beautiful or strange things that resonate; enjoy connecting ideas and exploring mutuality and connection in daily existence, and I lean toward all things spiritual, understanding that as an individual, I don't know much - but can learn so much in relationship.
+On a personal level, I consider myself to be a kind of artist.
+I appreciate beautiful or strange things that resonate; enjoy connecting ideas and exploring connection in daily existence.
+I lean toward all things spiritual, understanding that as an individual, I don't know much - but I can learn through relationships.
 I grew up performing dance, playing sports, drawing, writing and enjoying music.
-I love intuitive movement, nature, philosophy and exploring how we create our individual and collective realities!
+I love intuitive movement, nature, philosophy and exploring how we create our realities as individuals and communities.

-My life experiences have enriched my understanding of myself, others and the world in different ways and have created a mosaic of knowledge that has been very helpful to draw from.
-My three years of experience as a Registered Therapist (Qualifying) have provided me with a breadth of experience and a wonderful introduction to the field.
+My life experiences have created a mosaic of knowledge that has been very helpful to draw from.
+My four years of experience as a Registered Therapist have provided me with a wonderful introduction to this field.
 There is more information about my credentials on the next page.
 Please book through Psychology Today!